The Tufts Writing Supplement

 B) What makes you happy?

 C) Sports, science, and society are filled with rules, theories, and laws like the Ninth Commandment, PV=nRT, Occam’s Razor, and The Law of Diminishing Returns.
 Three strikes and you’re out.
 In English, “I” before “E” except after “C.” Warm air rises.
-Pick one and explain its significance to you.
+Pick any rule, theory, or law and explain its significance to you.

 F) Whether you are goaltending or cheering from the stands, celebrate the role sports plays in your life.